| Commonly

 alone.
 Since the artwork is custom-made, it can be designed using a

-Just as is done with a photo, artwork done on paper can just be slipped
+Just as is done with a photo, artwork

 into a frame in minutes without professional help in most cases.
 If